 - Patient-centred approach, using case studies to consider a wide range of therapies and disorders

 - Study advanced research methods to prepare you to undertake independent research

 - Choose your specialism of interest for your research project, which will be supported by workshops and literature reviews

-Delivery of the programme is typically two days per week on campus between October and May each year, with supervision arrangements for the dissertation in June and July.
-This delivery pattern allows you to plan and build a clinical portfolio more effectively, if appropriate to your future career.
+- Delivery is between October and May each year, with supervision for the dissertation in June and July.
+This delivery pattern allows you to plan and build a clinical portfolio more effectively.

 Next start date:

 September 2023, January 2024, September 2024